 I have worked with many clients who have survived significant traumas, who feel anxious, depressed, overwhelmed, suicidal, hopeless, and explosive.
 While non-ordinary states of consciousness can bring about huge shifts and significant healing, a lot of murky and scary material can also surface.
 Every part of you is welcome, shadow and light.

 We can yearn for change while also feeling scared of what it might really bring.
 Psychedelic integration therapy can be an opportunity to slowly understand and befriend your unique complexities and inner world so you can feel more at ease.

-I'm certified in EMDR at Level 1 and am able to support you using EMDR as an adjunctive approach for psychedelic integration.
+I'm certified in EMDR at Level 1 and am able to support you using EMDR as an adjunctive approach for psychedelic integration and ketamine-assisted psychotherapy.
 This is a growing area of clinical practice and I anticipate research will occur in the future.

 EMDR can support adaptive information processing on emotional, cognitive, and physical levels through its 8-phase model.
 It can also support deep resourcing and grounding.
 EMDR's theory of change relies on trust in your inner healing intelligence, which is similar to one of the proposed mechanisms of action for psychedelic treatments being studied in current clinical trials.